-71. 6: Comply or explain Council of Governors/Audit Committee C.3.6 The NHS foundation trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS foundation trust.
-Complia int.
-72. 6: Comply or explain Council of Governors C.3.7 When the Council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHSI/E informing it of the reasons behind the decision. lot appl licable in 2019/20 • 73.
-6: Comply or explain Audit Committee C.3.8 The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial reporting and control, clinical quality, patient safety or other matters. of the ne ew staff induction production produces of the staff induction cess. sibility of the quality a and governance cies and procedures are widely publicised for staff and are included as part e committee.
-However, the audit committee is responsible for providing working effectively, as required by the board. concern .
-The role reports dire d at staff, and provides confidential advice and support in relation to ef executive and the freedom to speak up guardian attends the board of 74.
-6: Comply or explain Remuneration Committee D.1.1 Any performance-related elements of the remuneration of executive directors should be designed to align their interests with those of patients, service users and taxpayers and to give these directors keen incentives to perform at the highest levels.
-Complia l unt
+71. 6: Comply or explain Council of Governors/Audit Committee C.3.6 The NHS foundation trust should appoint an external auditor for a period of time which allow s the auditor to develop a strong understanding of the finances, operations and forw ard plans of the NHS foundation trust.
+Complia l nt.
+72. 6: Comply or explain Council of Governors C.3.7 When the Council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHSI/E informing it of the reasons behind the decision.
+Not appli cable in 2019/20 73.
+6: Comply or explain Audit Committee C.3.8 The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial reporting and control, clinical quality, patient safety or other matters. of the ne Whistleb w staff induction prod lowing is the respons cess. sibility of the quality a nd governance cies and procedures are widely publicised for staff and are included as part e committee.
+However, the audit committee is responsible for providing working effectively, as required by the board. concerns .
+The role reports dire at staff, and provides confidential advice and support in relation to of executive and the freedom to speak up guardian attends the board of 74.
+6: Comply or explain Remuneration Committe e D.1.1 Any performance-related elements of the remuneration of executive directors should be designed to align their interests with those of patients, service users and taxpayers and to give these directors keen incentives to perform at the highest levels.
+Complia